 Planning for the church and monastery began in 1959, and construction commenced nine years later.
 In June 1970, the monks moved into their new home.
 The new Abbey was cited by the American Institute of Architects as one of the most outstanding buildings in the United States.

 The Abbey schools, formerly St. Procopius Academy and St. Procopius College, now called Benet Academy and Benedictine University, have grown, now having between them thousands of students.
-While the name Benet is an English form of Benedict, the university's name links it with the monastic community's Benedictine heritage.
-Several monks remain engaged as faculty or staff members at one of the two coeducational institutions.
+Monks remain engaged as faculty and staff members at the two coeducational institutions.

 Also, most of the monks who are ordained help in nearby parishes, especially with Sunday Masses.